Elephants, Service Learning & Safari Adventures With the Maasai

 What is included in the cost of the program?

-Tuition for this program is $3,100.
-This includes all in-country travel, accommodations, and a variety of activities.
+This three week trip working with the Maasai and animals is $3,300.
+This trip includes all in-country travel, accommodations, and a variety of activities.
 As a group we will be staying together in the town of Longido at a homestay.
 Students will be sharing a room and bathroom.
 Three meals each day are provided by Nancy Francis, the owner of La-Mamaa Cafe.
 Her food is safe and delicious.
 A weekend of living at a boma (village) near the famous Ngorongoro Crater plus a weekend safari of exploring the 10-mile-wide Ngorongoro Crater.

 In-country travel: All group transportation expenses upon arriving in Tanzania are included in the cost of this program.

 Food: While in Tanzania, students will be provided three square meals that consist of traditional Tanzanian fare including rice and beans, goat, chicken, tortillas, and fresh fruits and vegetables, whenever available.

 Lodging: We will stay at a homestay as a group.
 Francis and his wife Glory own a restaurant in the village of Longido and a homestay that is attached to their home.

 Personal expenses and souvenirs (each student $300)